albertvinyes/network_tester/README.md

 pip install -r requirements.txt
 ```
 #### Running the software
-An hourly test can be run separate to the UI webserver.
+An hourly test can be run separately to the UI webserver.
 The test automatically stores the results in a Database which feeds the UI.
 To execute the hourly test run:

 ```shell
 source venv/bin/activate